muhreetay/muhreetay.github.io/README.md

 - Executed influencer selection, contract negotiation, and campaign design, utilizing analytics to enhance marketing effectiveness.

 **Consumer Behavior - Ten Thousand Villages Social Media Campaign**
-- Led a team to achieve key goals in a Social Media Campaign for Ten Thousand Villages, including enhancing storytelling, incentivizing direct social media shopping, and maintaining brand consistency to increase revenue and brand awareness.
+- Led team to achieve key goals in a social media campaign for Ten Thousand Villages, including enhancing storytelling, incentivizing direct social media shopping, and maintaining brand consistency to increase brand awareness.
-- Conducted surveys and secondary analysis of social media trends and shopping habits to gain insights crucial in shaping campaign strategies.
+- Conducted surveys and analyzed social media trends and shopping habits to shape campaign strategies.
 - Tailored campaign content and pricing strategies by understanding preferences and challenges to attract and engage younger consumers.

 **Marketing Concepts - Planet Fitness New Product Marketing Plan**
-- Conceptualized a user-friendly workout log tracker app extension for a fitness franchise, outlining features to enhance the gym experience for members.
+- Developed a user-friendly workout log tracker app extension for a fitness franchise, with features to improve the gym experience for members.
-- Proposed a direct distribution strategy for the hypothetical app extension, outlining plans to leverage existing customer relationships and digital platforms for optimal user engagement.
+- Implemented a direct distribution strategy leveraging existing customer relationships and digital platforms to enhance user engagement.
-- Designed a comprehensive promotional campaign concept, utilizing social media, email marketing, and in-app notifications in a hypothetical scenario to drive awareness and encourage user-generated content.
+- Devised a comprehensive promotional campaign across various channels to increase awareness and encourage user-generated content.